dzinghan/starter-hugo-academic/content/random.md

 <!-- I love bears such as Rilakkuma, Brown from LINE Friends, and Kumamon. -->

 <!-- My favorite games are *Mario Kart 8 Deluxe* and *Super Mario Odyssey*.
 I'm currently playing *Luigi's Mansion 3* and *Kirby and the Forgotten Land*.  -->
-I was born in Beijing, China and I have been living in Montreal, Canada for almost 20 years, from elementary to graduate school.
+I was born in Beijing and I have been living in Montreal (Canada) for almost 20 years, from elementary to graduate school.
 <!-- however, people always recognize my beijing dialect when i speak chinese -->

 In my free time, I do a bit of everything.
 Tasting new cuisine, watching YouTube videos, looking at my next travel destination, window shopping, or even playing video games.